stefichjo/speranto/ghermanaj/en-prononco.md

 | |

 Notes:
 To prevent this interpretation, one might be tempted to avoid linking glides altogether.
 In this case, they would be referred to as "intrusive" glides.
-This rather conservative pronunciation prevents the smoothing of the `ɪə` "near" and `ʊə` "cure" vowels to `ɪː` "near" and `ɔː` "cure".
+Mind that this rather conservative pronunciation prevents the smoothing of the `ɪə` "near" and `ʊə` "cure" vowels to `ɪː` "near" and `ɔː` "cure".
 Moreover, `ɪə` "happier" and `ʊə` "valuable" are likely to be reinterpreted as derivations of `ɪ` "happy" and `ʊ` "value".
 (Side note: Ironically, not applying this hyperconservative laxing to `iː` "happy" and `uː` "value" is called "happy-tensing".)

 <!--v-->